Crossfit Guide

 Finally, there are other people who use neither of these things and find that the rope doesn’t really irritate them.
 We recommend trying this option of nothing, or with knee-high socks first.

 Then, if you find your shins getting torn up, invest in some CrossFit shin guards.
-Whether or not you need them really depends on how tough your skin is, as well as climbing technique.
+Whether or not you need them really depends on how tough your skin is, as well as your climbing technique.
 You may also consider using them for deadlifts, box jumps (see our top picks for a plyometric box here), and other kinds of fitness training.

 Rocktape Rock Guards, Leg Compression Sleeves for Working Out and Injury Prevention, Protection Shin...